Maadajibao/Project-2-In-Three/README.md

  ![Site header](assets/images/header.JPG)

 * The Game Options
   * The game options includes a clear and visiable instruction.
-An option of choice are visial to choose from: Rock, Paper, Scissors.
-These options are interactive buttons that the user can vlick to make their choice.
+An option of choice are visual to choose from: Rock, Paper, Scissors.
+These options are interactive buttons that the user can click to make their choice.
-  * This section provides interactive buttons that the suer can click to make their choice and play the game.
+  * This section provides interactive buttons that the user can click to make their choice and play the game.

  ![Make a choices](assets/images/Gamefetuers.JPG)

 * The Game Resluts
-  * When the user clicks and makes a chocie, the image relating to their choice is shown on their side of the game bord (To the left).
+  * When the user clicks and makes a choice, the image relating to their choice is shown on their side of the game bord (To the left).
   * The JavaScript code chooses a random option for the Computer player, displays the image relating to the computer choice, and then determines who the winner is.
   * The winner is announced to the user under the options button via a tex stating You win, You lose or Its a Tie, and the score is updated for either the user or the computer by incrementing the numbers by 1, depending on who won.
   * The results and score are clear to the user, making the game easy to play, understand who won, and what the score is.